openmovementproject/openmovement/docs/buildax/docs/user-guide.md

  ![Admin](img/admin.png)

-Note that if this password is forgotten, it must be reset by physically accessing the router and loading the default settings.
-This reset procedure can be performed by holding down the button on the rear of the router for 12 seconds.
+Note that if this password is forgotten, it must be reset by physically accessing the LRS and loading the default settings.
+This reset procedure can be performed by holding down the button on the rear of the LRS for 12 seconds.